philipturner/molecular-renderer/Documentation/HDL.md

 Rotates counterclockwise around the vector by `length(vector)` revolutions.
 For example, scale the vector by 0.25 to rotate 90 degrees.
 When in a lattice, the rotation angle must be a multiple of 1/4 or 1/6 revolutions.
 0.166, 0.167, 0.333, etc. are automatically recognized as 1/6, 1/3, etc.

+Rotation occurs around a ray starting at the current origin, and pointing toward the specified vector.

 ```swift
 Translate { Vector }
 ```

-Translate the object by the specified vector, relative to its current center of mass.
+Translate the object by the specified vector, relative to its current position.

 ### Other

+TODO: Document how the origin resets when you exit a `Lattice<Basis>` or `Solid` scope.

 ```swift
 Lattice<Basis> { }